thekylemcenery/Ising_Model_Simulation/README.md

         print("Invalid boundary conditions.
 Please choose again.")
 ```

-Finally, the user will be prompted to initialise the lattice's environment and apply the algorithm.
+Finally, the user will be prompted to initialise the lattice's environment and apply the algorithm once for testing purposes.
 A good example temperature to start with would be 1000K, while the value of the external magnetic field contribution (h) will depend on the specific environment being simulated.
 However, 0 is an acceptable value for testing the simulation in the absence of an external field.
 For the number of iterations of the algorithm, a good minimum for 1D lattices would be 10,000, multiplying by a factor of 10 with each added dimension.

 ```python
 while True: